-You Sold Your Home In Multiple Offers, Will it Appraise?
+You Sold Your Home, Now Will it Appraise?

 This happened in a transaction I worked on earlier this year, where the buyer agreed in their original offer, to cover up to $15,000 in appraisal shortfall.
-As it happened, the home did not appraise, but was only $10,000 short.
-The buyers then had to come out of pocket an additional $10,000 and the loan proceeded as usual.
+As it happened, the home did not appraise but was only $10,000 short.
+The buyers then had to come out of pocket an additional $5,000 in cash and the loan proceeded.
 If the buyer has cash, this can be an acceptable solution.
 If not, and without a pre-agreement, the buyer can request the seller drop the price and this can be where the deal falls apart or goes to the back-up offeror.

 Your UNIQUE Home